ABOUT THE FIIRM

 I know sometimes it’s easier to just NOT deal.

 Your financial fears feel very real to you, but what I’ve come to learn is that fears are only about the future.
-No one is afraid of things that already happened (just think about it for a sec).

 The great thing about the present is that you have so much opportunity to deal with the future today.